-If you are looking for a technology overview for SD-WAN, look no further.
+If you're looking for a technology overview of SD-WAN services, look no further.
 Learning how SD-WAN helps organizations glean better quality of service (QoS) and experience (QoE) from the cloud solutions they depend on is the first step to understanding the technology.
-By sorting and shaping the traffic that comes over a company's network, SD-WAN technology can significantly optimize the bandwidth their critical solutions use.
+By sorting and shaping the traffic that comes over a company's network, SD-WAN technology can significantly optimize the bandwidth its critical solutions use.

 Balancing Bandwidth Needs

 Two-way traffic — traffic from solutions that must continually upload and download in real time to provide their communications services — is another concern.
-Though VoIP and video conference communications tools are surprisingly efficient, they still benefit from preferential treatment.
-Additionally, putting them on a network that's already taxed by other cloud services can sometimes lead to brownouts and other quality-related issues, impacting quality and clarity of communications when your employees call colleagues, customers, and others.
+Though VoIP and videoconference communications tools are surprisingly efficient, they still benefit from preferential treatment.
+Additionally, putting them on a network that's already taxed by other cloud services can sometimes lead to congestion and brownouts, impacting the clarity of communications when your employees call colleagues and customers.

-So what is SD-WAN, what is SmartWAN, and how do these tools help businesses address all the above-mentioned challenges of cloud adoption?
+So what is SD-WAN, what is SmartWAN, and how do these tools help businesses address all the challenges of cloud adoption?
 This time, the elevator pitch comes down to a single word: prioritization.
-By continually re-analyzing and re-allocating prioritization, SmartWAN constantly puts your communication traffic in proper order, ensuring real-time, two-way traffic and other high-priority data gets treatment reflective of its importance.
+By continually reanalyzing and reallocating prioritization, SmartWAN constantly puts your communications traffic in proper order, ensuring real-time, two-way traffic and other high-priority data gets treatment reflective of its importance.

-That said, the technology has the potential to do more than hold the velvet rope for your traffic, despite that feature being useful on its own.
-It can route data through multiple modes of connectivity — a combination of multiprotocol label switching (MPLS) and public broadband, for instance — giving companies with more than one data connection even more inroads to quality communication.
-If a considerable traffic spike or even an outage takes one option down, it simply moves communication traffic over to the next-best option.
+That said, the technology can do more than hold the velvet rope for your traffic.
+It can also create a flexible and affordable hybrid network, securely routing data through multiple modes of connectivity — a combination of private circuits and public broadband or even LTE/4G/5G links, for instance.
+This gives companies with more than one data connection even more inroads to quality communication.
+If a considerable traffic spike or even an outage takes one option down, SD-WAN simply moves communications traffic over to the next-best option.

-Given SD-WAN's powerful advantages for businesses that are increasingly adopting cloud services and using their network connections for more mission-critical business operations, it's probably no surprise that the market for SD-WAN is booming.
-According to Gartner, spending on SD-WAN technology is expected to reach $1.24 billion by 2020.
+Given SD-WAN's powerful advantages for businesses that are increasingly adopting cloud services and using their network connections for more mission-critical business operations, it's no surprise that the market for SD-WAN is booming.
+According to IDC, spending on SD-WAN technology is expected to reach $5.25 billion by 2023.

 A company doesn't need multiple connections or a complex network environment to enjoy the benefits of SmartWAN.
 For some companies, quite the opposite is true: Its ability to optimize and route traffic can allow organizations to move to smaller, less expensive broadband packages, realizing increased cost savings with every branch or satellite they deploy SD-WAN to.

 Then there's the idea of administrative simplicity.
-For companies utilizing an existing suite of one vendor's products (or those interested in switching), choosing a provider that offers an SD-WAN product such as SmartWAN helps you check yet another major business need off the list, all with the assistance of a single provider.
-Considering many VoIP tools can be deployed anywhere high-speed internet is available, this single-vendor approach to communications can be far preferable to dealing with a tangled weave of regional telecommunications providers.
+For companies using an existing suite of one vendor's products (or those interested in switching), choosing a provider that offers an SD-WAN product such as SmartWAN helps you check yet another business need off the list, all with the assistance of a single provider.
+Considering many cloud-based communications tools can be deployed anywhere high-speed internet is available, this single-vendor approach to communications can be far preferable to dealing with a tangled weave of regional telecommunications providers.

 Throw in the simplicity of dealing with a single provider for a number of your most important services, and it's easy to see why SmartWAN is an increasing presence in businesses nationwide.